roman-milk/roman-milk.github.io/found-out-my-babysitter-is-a-slut.md

  As I watched her step into her pants -- hiding that divine teenage cunt and ass for the time being -- I giggled at her formality.
 "Now that we're fucking each other," I bemused, again inferring this would be an ongoing endeavor, "you can call me Jack, Candice."

  The big-titted topless teen winked at me.
 "Ok JACK," she said with myrth, "and you can call me ... well ... you can just call me any time."
-Report_Story #4